 Industrial Heritage: Albert Dock (1846)

-The Albert Dock complex was built as a fully non-combustible cargo handling facility — a new idea at this scale in 1846.
-Jesse Hartley, the lead engineer, chose every material for fire resistance: granite foundations, Tuscan cast-iron columns, brick arched floors.
+The Albert Dock complex was built as a fully non-combustible cargo handling facility — a revolutionary idea at this scale in 1846.
+Jesse Hartley, the lead engineer, chose every material for fire resistance: granite foundations, Tuscan cast-iron columns, and brick arched floors.
 The five-storey warehouses gave direct ship-to-warehouse loading without goods touching the ground.

 The dock basin covers 7.75 acres.
-Construction materials: 226,900 tonnes of brick, 185,800 tonnes of granite, 902 tonnes of cast iron.
+The construction materials used were immense: 226,900 tonnes of brick, 185,800 tonnes of granite, and 902 tonnes of cast iron.

-Derelict for most of the twentieth century, regenerated in the 1980s.
+Derelict for most of the twentieth century, it was regenerated in the 1980s.
 Tate Liverpool, the Merseyside Maritime Museum, and the International Slavery Museum now occupy the warehouse buildings.
 It remains the largest cluster of Grade I listed buildings in the UK.

 Pioneering Modernism: Oriel Chambers (1864)